APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: Architecture, Training, and Results

 \subsection{Performance Metrics}

 The APTx Neuron based model achieved a peak test accuracy of \textbf{96.69\%} at epoch 11.
-The training loss approached zero after epoch 8, and the training accuracy reached over \textbf{99.8\%} by epoch 20, indicating excellent capacity and convergence, as shown in Table \ref{tab:mnist_results}.
-Visual analysis of the training and test loss values is shown in Figure~\ref{fig1}, and the accuracy is shown in Figure~\ref{fig2}.
+The training accuracy reached over \textbf{99.8\%} by epoch 20, indicating excellent capacity and convergence, as shown in Table \ref{tab:mnist_results}.
+Visual analysis of the training and test accuracy is shown in Figure~\ref{fig1_accuracy}.

+Although the APTx Neuron performs more operations per forward pass than a standard linear+activation unit, the model demonstrates rapid convergence, surpassing $96\%$ test accuracy by epoch 6.